 The segment and targeting options for an A/B test are identical to those in a message or campaign, but there are some important things to note about targets for A/B tests specifically — read on for more information.

-Also, check out the targeting user guide for more details on targets in general.
+Also, see Creating targets for more details on targets in general.